What's on this page

 An EIA is required as part of a portfolio of evidence submitted to the Department for Transport in the application to build a scheme.
 It includes information from surveys looking at ecology, landscape, and cultural heritage, along with feedback from stakeholders - all of which will be published online.

-Visit our consultation webpage for more information and to have your say - www.greatercambridge.org.uk/c2c-eia
+Visit our consultation webpage for more information - www.greatercambridge.org.uk/c2c-eia

 Parts of the current Cambourne to Cambridge road network, in particular the A1303/Madingley Road, suffer heavy traffic congestion at peak times.
 Without action, by 2031 car trips into the city are set to increase by up to 70%, with already lengthy journey times expected to double.